-Some lenders will approve applications within a matter of hours, though others can take a few days.
+Some lenders approve applications within hours, though others can take a few days.

 Once the money is in your bank account, you can use it to buy your car.

-There are a number of benefits that come with buying a car with a personal loan.
+A number of benefits come with buying a car with a personal loan.
 For example: